octeth/octeth-api-docs/api-reference/journeys.md

 In the `JourneyStats` object, `ActiveSubscribers` represents the number of active subscribers, and `TotalSubscribers` represents the total number of subscribers for the journey.

+**HTTP Response and Error Codes:**

+This API endpoint doesn't return any errors.

 ## Delete a Journey

 This API call is designed to delete a specific journey.
 The journey to be deleted is identified by the `JourneyID`